14 Mar 2024

 paul.gallagher@strath.ac.uk

-Strathclyde was named Scottish University of the Year 2024 in the inaugural Daily Mail University Guide, Sunday Times Good University Guide Scottish University of the Year 2020, Times Higher Education UK University of the Year 2019, and was awarded a Queen’s Anniversary Prize for Higher and Further Education for its excellence in energy innovation in 2020, for excellence in advanced manufacturing in 2022 and for excellence in photonics research in 2023.
+Times and Sunday Times Scottish University of the Year 2026; Daily Mail UK University of the Year 2026; Daily Mail Scottish University of the Year 2024; Times Higher Education UK University of the Year 2019, and Queen’s Anniversary Prizes for Higher and Further Education 1996, 2019, 2021 and 2023.